49nord/coyote/README.md

 The resulting certificates will then be stored as `/etc/ssl/private/mydomain.example.com.pem` (key), `/etc/ssl/mydomain.example.com.crt` (certificate) and `/etc/ssl/mydomain.example.com.chain.crt` (certificate chain with the necessary intermediate certificates).

-For multiple domains on the same machine, see the "Scheduling coyote" section below.
+For multiple domains on the same machine, see the [Scheduling coyote](#scheduling-coyote) section below.

 ## Manual installation